 Once students trust their skills with sounding out the most common spelling patterns in English, then you can move them into uncontrolled leveled readers E-L. In uncontrolled text, students will rely on their decoding skills while being exposed to new sight words and less common spelling patterns.
 Cautionary: I don’t recommend purchasing anything higher than level L for your book room because once students are at these higher reading levels, they will be in chapter books.
 Independent silent reading will be a better approach to improving students’ comprehension than guided reading.
 Encourage students reading at level M and higher select books from the school library.
 They can also participate in the book clubs available in the Read Side By Side Reading Program.

 Currently, 74% of schools use a basal program and 20% use guided reading.
 Neither of these approaches to reading are effective enough to close the achievement gap, because they do not do enough to build oral language, background knowledge, and vocabulary.
 Until K-2 reading instruction balances each of these important components, students will continue to struggle as they move into less familiar and more complex texts.
 Let’s turn it around by creating a balance of intentional language and phonics instruction in the primary grades.

-For more information I recommend reading the following articles: Reading Comprehension Requires Knowledge of Words and the World, by E.D.
-Hirsch, Jr., and Reading and the Three Cueing System, by Sebastian Wren, Ph.D.
+For more information I recommend reading the following article: Reading and the Three Cueing System, by Sebastian Wren, Ph.D.

 Written by Bethany Robinson